If these FAQs don’t answer your questions, please contact Bernard and he may be able to help you further.

 Q: Can I use dung beetles to clean up piles of old horse manure?

-Probably not.
+A: Probably not.
 Beetles fly to fresh dung but not to old dung, so they will not colonise piles of old dung.
 You could catch and manually introduce beetles to piles of dung, and they will bury it if it is moist, but not if it is dry.